- Small Group

 - Price from

-Denali National Park – larger than the state of Massachusetts – is one of the world's great wilderness preserves.
-Mt.
-McKinley, the highest peak in North America, towers over the tundra and taiga below, habitat for wolves, grizzlies, moose and caribou.
-From your base at historic Kantishna Roadhouse, 92 miles inside the park, you have time and space to encounter the wilderness.
+Travel south to Denali National Park, larger than the state of Massachusetts and one of the world’s great wilderness preserves.
+The park's namesake, also called Mt.
+McKinley, is the highest peak in North America, towering over the tundra and taiga below that provides habitat for wolves, grizzlies, moose and caribou.
+From your remote base 90 miles inside the park, enjoy the time and space to encounter authentic wilderness.
 Hiking, nature walks, biking, fishing and optional flightseeing are available.
-Early morning and evening offer excellent opportunities to see wildlife in the lodge environs.
+The climate and environment of Alaska's interior at this latitude is harsh much of the year, and it takes a vast amount of habitat to sustain animals—wildlife encounters tend to be fleeting, but always thrilling!

-Depart Denali by train on a journey through Alaska's rugged interior, over Broad Pass and along the Susitna River to Wasilla.
-From here, drive south to Alyeska Resort, Alaska's premier ski area that is replete with summer activities, too.
-Set in a lush glacial valley in the Chugach Range near the coast, Alyeska offers nature and luxury in tandem.
-Streamside trails lined with wildflowers beckon at the base, or board the tram to the summit, where you may choose to dine at Seven Glaciers, a five-star restaurant with vistas of the ice-bound peaks and Turnagain Arm far below.
-Visit the Alaska Wildlife Conservation Center for up close and personal encounters with Alaska's wild residents.
+Depart Denali by train on a journey through Alaska’s rugged interior, over Broad Pass and along the Susitna River to Wasilla.
+From here, ride south to Alyeska Resort, Alaska’s premier ski area, where a host of exciting summer activities are also offered.
+Set in a lush glacial valley in the Chugach Range, Alyeska offers nature and luxury in tandem.
+Explore the northernmost temperate rain forest in North America which surrounds your lodge, or board the tram to the summit, where you may choose to dine at Seven Glaciers, a 5-star restaurant with vistas of the ice-bound peaks and Turnagain Arm far below.
+On Day 5, explore the scenic splendor around iceberg-choked Spencer Lake, then take a gentle float trip down the Placer River before returning to Girdwood for the evening.

-Cruise through a land where the ice age still lingers.
-The small yacht allows you to approach wildlife more intimately, and Kenai Fjords National Park provides unparalleled opportunities for viewing humpback and orca whales, porpoises, sea otters and a large colony of puffins.
+Iconic images of Alaska are on display today as you board a private charter boat for a cruise through a realm where the ice age still lingers.
+Your small yacht allows you to approach wildlife at intimate range, and Kenai Fjords National Park provides unparalleled opportunities for viewing humpback and orca whales, porpoises, sea otters and a large colony of puffins.
 Here, glaciers pour into the sea, and you may observe icebergs calving with a crash.
-Stay overnight in Seward, on Resurrection Bay.
+Following your all-day outing, the boat returns you to Fox Island for a final night.

-The mountain ranges of the Kenai Peninsula rise one after another on the drive to Anchorage.
+The mountain ranges of the Kenai Peninsula rise one after another on your return drive to Anchorage, as you traverse Moose Pass and cross some of Alaska's richest salmon rivers.
 Time permitting, stop at Exit Glacier for a close-up look at this active river of ice.
-Spend the night in Anchorage.
+The only portion of Kenai Fjords National Park accessible by road, it is a place where visitors can witness up close how glaciers re-shape a landscape and see plant life reclaiming the barren rock exposed by a glacier's retreat.
+Overnight in Anchorage.

-After breakfast, transfer to the airport for connecting flights home.
+Today, your Alaska safari comes to a close as you transfer to the airport for flights home.

 Departure dates subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.